arenatheme/thelook/pages.md

    Be descriptive and clear when choosing your webpage title.
 The webpage title is displayed in the tab or title bar of browsers.
 It is also used as the title in search engine results.[Learn more about websiteSEO.](https://help.shopify.com/en/manual/promoting-marketing/seo)

 3. In the **Visibility **field, you can choose whether you want your webpage to be published or not.
 By default, your new webpage will be visible when you click **Save**.
-Select the **Hidden **option if you want your new webpage to be hidden from your online store, or click**Set a specific publish date **to [control when your webpage is published](https://help.shopify.com/en/manual/productivity-tools/future-publishing):
+Select the **Hidden **option if you want your new webpage to be hidden from your online store, or click **Set a specific publish date **to [control when your webpage is published](https://help.shopify.com/en/manual/productivity-tools/future-publishing):

+4. In the **Template** field, you can choose page template \(page type\) that you would like to apply.

-4. Click **Save**
+5. Click **Save**

-5. Optional: To make a published webpage appear in your online store navigation, add a link to it in a menu.
+6. Optional: To make a published webpage appear in your online store navigation, add a link to it in a menu.

-### Select a template for page.

-Electro support 3 page templates:
+### Electro support 6 page templates \(page type\).

+You have to add page and select template field to show pages as our demo.
+It's include

 * Page default - page
 * Page about us - page.about